Desrucker/Desrucker/README.md

 ## 💡 Interests

-- **Ethical Hacking:** Exploring systems, finding vulnerabilities, and patching them up before the bad guys find them.
+- **Ethical Hacking:** Exploring systems, finding vulnerabilities, and patching them up.
 - **Pentesting:** Proactively testing systems to find vulnerabilities that could be exploited.
-- **Anticheats:** Ensuring a fair playing field in the digital gaming world by preventing cheating mechanisms.
+- **Anticheats:** Ensuring a fair playing field in the digital gaming world.